Concepts and Practices to Ensure Data Quality

 Check metrics deeply and often

 People who care about their health don’t go to the doctor for a checkup once and never return.
 They go on a regular schedule for tests and screenings that let them know what health improvements they need to make now and what they need to keep an eye on for later.
+Data profiling cannot be a one time action.

 We know we’re preaching to the choir here, but data health requires the same vigilance.
 When you regularly examine your incoming and outgoing data, you can spot any corrective actions you need to take or any red flags you need to watch before they cause a crisis.
 In addition, you can find insights into ways the business can drive improvements or become more competitive.